solana-foundation/developer-content/content/courses/program-optimization/rust-macros.md

 ## What are Rust macros?

-Rust macros (sing. macro) are rust function-like set of codes that are written so that they can write another set of codes, this concept is called ***metaprogramming*** and is useful to prevent repetitve writing of code that needs to be called multiple times.
+Rust macros (sing. macro) are Rust function-like set of codes that are written so that they can write another set of codes, this concept is called ***metaprogramming*** and is useful to prevent repetitve writing of code that needs to be called multiple times.
 The downside of macros is that they make the code harder to read and maintain because in truth, writing Rust that writes Rust can be quite daunting.
 How are macros different from functions?
 Well, functions are called at runtime while macros are "expanded" even before the compiler interpretes what the other set of code means so there is no runtime cost associated with using a macro.

 Another important difference between macros and functions is that you must define macros or bring them into scope ***before*** you call them in a file, as opposed to functions you can define and call anywhere.
+Check [The little Book of Rust Macros](https://veykril.github.io/tlborm/introduction.html) if you'd like to dive into the rabbit hole, not recommended if you don't know Rust.

 ## Types of macros